-Perhaps one of the most vital tools to any plumber’s collection is the faithful pipe wrench.
+Perhaps one of the most vital tools for any plumber’s collection is the faithful pipe wrench.
 Basically, this all-too-familiar tool tightens and loosens pipes, and fittings.
-Actually, your plumber should have two of them, one for gripping, and another for turning.
 The serrated teeth of these wrenches help the wrench keep a firm grasp on the fixture—good plumbers will wrap a cloth around the jaws of the wrench as to not damage your fixture's finish.
 It's important to note that the tool is not intended for hardened steel hex nuts or other fittings, as they would ruin the head.
 Still, if a hex nut is soft enough that it becomes rounded beyond use with standard wrenches, a pipe wrench is sometimes used to break the bolt or nut free.
 If you’re not sure about whether it’s safe to use a pipe wrench, it might be time to call for backup.

-As you'll see, wrenches are extremely important in the work of a plumber, and the adjustable wrench is another essential part of the ensemble.
+As you'll see, wrenches are extremely important in plumbing work, and the adjustable wrench is another essential part of the ensemble.
 Versatile and highly effective, the adjustable wrench is a required tool for working on supply lines, compression fittings, and other plumbing parts that come equipped with hex-shaped nuts.
 It's vital that your plumber’s adjustable wrench is able to hold a firm setting, so that it won't become loose under heavy torque.
-Like the pipe wrench, most plumbers have two adjustable wrenches - large and small.
+Like the pipe wrench, most plumbers have two adjustable wrenches, large and small.

 There are many forms of adjustable wrenches—taper locking wrenches, which need a hammer to set the movable jaw to the size of the nut, to the more contemporary screw, adjusted wrenches.
 Some wrenches even automatically adjust to the size of the nut.
-As we've said, simpler models use a serrated edge to lock the movable jaw to size, while more sophisticated versions of the tool are digital, and use feelers to set the size of which it should open.
+As mentioned, simpler models use a serrated edge to lock the movable jaw to size, while more sophisticated versions of the tool are digital, and use feelers to set the size of which it should open.

 Although you may not think so, pliers are a truly essential part of a plumber's tools.
 These specific types of pliers are actually the most common tools that plumbers go to when they need to grab, pull, hold, tighten, loosen, or twist something.
 They have serrated jaws generally 45 to 60 degrees from the handles, and the lower jaw can be moved to several positions by sliding along a tracking section under the upper jaw.
 Plumbers tend to like this tool because the pliers can adjust to quite a few different sizes without the distance of the handle growing wider, which often creates a hand-gripping problem.

-Wherever your plumber goes, the plunger ought to go right along with him.
-Your plumber shouldn't assume for a second, that you have a plunger available for him to use, upon his arrival.
-Arguably, the plunger is a plumber's most important weapon in his artillery.
+Even if you’re not planning to undertake any DIY plumbing work, every home should have a plunger.
+Arguably, the plunger is the most important weapon in a plumber’s artillery.
 As you already know, plungers are necessary for dislodging clogs from toilets, sinks, tubs, showers, and floor drains.
-It's important to clarify the difference between a sink plunger and a toilet plunger, and that is the sink plunge looks like a ball cut in half, while the toilet plunger tend to take a shape more resembling a trash can cover, for instance.
-When your plumber uses his plunger, he ought to firmly press down, creating a tight seal around the drain, and then quickly pull up.
-This will create a vacuum effect - unclogging the stubborn blockage.
+It's important to clarify the difference between a sink plunger and a toilet plunger, and that is the sink plunge looks like a ball cut in half, while the toilet plunger tends to take a shape more resembling a trash can cover, for instance.
+When using a plunger, push it down firmly to create a tight seal around the drain and then quickly pull up.
+This will create a vacuum effect and unclog the stubborn blockage.

-Contrary to popular belief, plumber don't simply plunge drains, take piping apart, and put it back together —sometimes they actually have to cut through piping, hardware, screws, bolts, and nuts.
+Contrary to popular belief, plumbers don't simply plunge drains, take piping apart, and put it back together —sometimes they actually have to cut through piping, hardware, screws, bolts, and nuts.
 For this, a hacksaw is implemented.
 Plumbing hardware can be unusually sturdy, so it's important that your plumber keep a spare blade on hand, just in case the current one breaks.
-When dealing with tight spots, your plumber ought to wrap one end of a loose blade in a cloth to create a handle, to slip the blade in for the cut.
-If you don't see him doing this, it wouldn't hurt to recommend it!
+When dealing with tight spots, you can wrap one end of a loose blade in a cloth to create a handle, to slip the blade in for the cut.

 After cutting metal piping, it can be a little rough around the edges, to say the least.
 So, a metal file is often used to smooth these edges.
-Like we've been mentioning, a good plumber will have a couple of these in his collection—perhaps a rounded tapered one, and a rounded one with a flat surface.
+To do the job well, you should probably have a couple of these in your collection—perhaps a rounded tapered one, and a rounded one with a flat surface.

-Also called a hand auger, this drain-clearing tool is essentially a 25 foot long flexible steel cable that's effective at clearing clogs from showers, tubs, sinks, drain lines, and toilets, but it seems to be most commonly used in shower and tub drains.
+Also called a hand auger, this drain-clearing tool is essentially a 25-foot long flexible steel cable that's effective at clearing clogs from showers, tubs, sinks, drain lines, and toilets, but it seems to be most commonly used in shower and tub drains.
 When the plunger fails to clear a clog, this is usually the next tool you should reach for.